Abrahaleytadesse/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
-prints  name of the current working directory
+prints the name of current working diroctory